 The CrowdStrike 2019 Global Threat Report discusses how long it takes for attackers that have compromised a single endpoint to move laterally within your network.
 The Russians have the best average time at a little under 19 minutes.
 To accomplish this task, groups of cybercriminals need to follow a rather specific kill chain of tasks.
 So specific, that there’s an entire attack framework devoted to it.
 Within that framework, there are several points at which additional access is necessary.
-These include moving laterally within the network, gaining access to Active Directory (AD), and granting themselves access to resources.
-To accomplish this, attackers ultimately rely on groups to help provide them the access they need.
+These include moving laterally within the network, gaining access to Active Directory (AD) Domain Controllers, and granting themselves access to resources.
+To accomplish this, attackers ultimately rely on active directory , azure ad & MS 365 groups to help provide them the access they need.

-There are 5 reasons why groups in AD are so popular with cybercriminals bent on gaining access to either exfiltrate your data or hold it for ransom:
+There are 5 reasons why Active Directory , Azure AD and MS 365 Groups are so popular with cybercriminals bent on gaining access to either exfiltrate your data or hold it for ransom:

-- Groups already have access – Which is easier if you were a hacker: explicitly granting a compromised user account with the necessary permissions to access, say, your Hyper-V environment, or adding a user to a group that has been granted the access previously.
-It’s obvious the latter is much
+Which is easier if you were a hacker: explicitly granting a compromised user account with the necessary permissions to access, say, your Hyper-V environment, or adding a user to a group that has been granted the access previously.
+It’s obvious the latter is much easier.

-- Groups often have too much access – Over time groups become repurposed, older permission assignments aren’t removed, groups get renamed, etc. After years of existence, a given group often provides more access than you believe it does in the first place.
+Over time groups become repurposed, older permission assignments aren’t removed, groups get renamed, etc. After years of existence, a given group often provides more access than you would know about.

-- Nesting is the Attacker’s Friend – Groups make a good hiding spot, as attackers will leverage group nesting to further obfuscate the addition of a user to a group by first creating another group and nesting it as a member of the group granted permissions to the target resources.
+Groups make a good hiding spot, as attackers will leverage group nesting with in your security groups to further obfuscate the addition of a user object to a group by first creating another group and nesting it as a member of the group granted permissions to the target resources.

-- Who looks at groups?
-That’s Right: Nobody – Think about it – unless you are performing proper group attestation on a regular basis validating group memberships and permissions assigned to the group, having an extra member in a group will go completely unnoticed.
+Think about it – unless you are performing proper group attestation on a regular basis, validating group memberships and permissions assigned to the group, having an extra member in a group will go completely unnoticed.

+Eliminate these five blind spots: Automated attestation and lifecycle management have been a part of GroupID for over 20 years.
 Because groups post a risk to organizations, it’s necessary to include some form of group lifecycle management into play within the organization.
-Utilizing assigned owners of specific groups, IT should lead an attestation team periodically through a process where each group’s assigned permissions and memberships should be attested to.
+Utilizing assigned owners of specific groups, IT can lead an attestation team periodically through a process where each group’s assigned permissions and memberships should be attested to.
 This way, IT is certain each group is configured properly and that no inappropriate members exist.

-Cybercriminals are betting on your organization turning a blind eye to the mismanaged state of groups – both in AD and even within the cloud.
-It’s time to take a look at the state of groups throughout your network, pulling back the reigns of overpermissions, bloated memberships, and zero accountability.
+Cybercriminals are betting on your organization turning a blind eye to the mismanaged state of groups – both on-premise and in the cloud.
+Ransomware is one method used to leverage this access – so don’t be a victim.
+GroupID gives IT an easy, out-of-the-box tool for easily managing groups and always offers Free Trials.
+Don’t wait: It’s time to take a look at the state of groups throughout your network.
 By doing so, you’ll reduce the attack surface and make it more difficult for attackers to successfully complete an attack.